-Despite theories that may be used to justify it, imperialism is simply the raw exercise of power.
-This was described by author Joseph Conrad in his 1902 novel “Heart of Darkness” in relation to the early Roman Empire: "...[S]ince your strength is just an accident arising from the weakness of others.
+Imperialism is the raw exercise of power.
+In his 1902 novel “Heart of Darkness," Joseph Conrad wrote, "...[s]ince your strength is just an accident arising from the weakness of others.
 They grabbed what they could for the sake of what was to be got."

-In 1823, the Monroe Doctrine asserted that the U.S. would defend the Americas against European imperialism.
+The Monroe Doctrine asserted in 1823 that the U.S. would defend the Americas against European imperialism.
 It laid the foundation for ongoing U.S. interference in the Western Hemisphere.

 Imperialism vs. Colonialism

 Colonialism means control by one power over a dependent area or people, often involving the implanting of settlers in a foreign country.
-It comes from the Latin word colonus, meaning farmer.
-The settlers intend to live in the dominated country permanently but keep their allegiance to their country of origin.
+It comes from the Latin word colonus, which means farmer.
+The settlers intend to live in the dominated country permanently, but they keep their allegiance to their country of origin.

 Colonialism first occurred during the ancient Greek, Roman, and Ottoman empires.
-In the 16th century, it expanded globally due to improved ships.
-They made it feasible to move large groups of colonists from one country to another and subjugate the colonized population.
+It expanded globally due to improved ships in the 16th century.
+These ships made it feasible to move large groups of colonists from one country to another, and to subjugate the colonized population.

-Many people use imperialism and colonialism interchangeably, but they are not the same.
+Many people use the terms imperialism and colonialism interchangeably, but they're not the same.

-For example, in the late 19th century, Europeans expanded their empires in Africa without intending to fully colonize it.
-That doesn't diminish the devastating effect imperialism had on Africa, however.
+Europeans expanded their empires in Africa without intending to fully colonize it in the late 19th century.
+That doesn't diminish the devastating effect that imperialism had on Africa, however.
 The American expansion into the Philippines and Puerto Rico also did not include colonization.

 Imperialism vs. Mercantilism